Frank Rose (chemist)

 Francis Leslie Rose CBE FRS (27 June 1909 – 3 March 1988) was a British chemist.

 Francis Leslie Rose (always known as Frank Rose) was born in Lincoln on 27 June 1909, the second son of Frederick Will Rose, a clerk to a firm of solicitors in Lincoln, and Elisabeth Ann (née Watts).
 Coming from a family with many church choristers, he taught himself to play the piano, and soon became “accompanist in chief”.
 He joined the choir of St Martin's Church, Lincoln at age 6, and also taught himself to play the organ.
 Rose was later to be appointed organist and choirmaster at Ruskington before going up to university.

 Education

 Rose attended St Faith’s Primary School and Christ’s Hospital Continuation School before gaining a scholarship at age 9 to Lincoln City School.
-He was much influenced by the senor chemistry master there.
+He was much influenced by the senior chemistry master there.
 At age 16 he was interviewed by Professor Frederic Kipping, FRS at Nottingham, and offered a place in two years’ time.
 He gained a first class degree, largely thanks to the quality of Kipping’s teaching.